Blaževci, Bosnia and Herzegovina

 Blaževci is a village in the municipalities of Teslić (Republika Srpska) and Tešanj, Bosnia and Herzegovina.

+Name

+Blaževci is also the name of a village on the Kupa, a hamlet in Lika, and a historical village near Vrbica in Slavonia destroyed in the 19th century.

 Demographics

 According to the 2013 census, its population was 90, with 89 living in the Tešanj part and 1 Serb living in the Teslić part.